 Janice came to the Fellowship from the Biology Department at Wofford College where she served as their Faculty Administrative Assistant.
 Her prior experience includes various positions as bookkeeper, administrative assistant and parochial school secretary.
 An active member of the arts community in Spartanburg, Janice has served multiple terms on the board of directors for the Spartanburg Little Theatre.
 In addition to performing in local and regional musical theatre venues, she serves as a cantor for Saint Paul the Apostle Catholic Church.
 She attended Converse College and lives in Spartanburg.

 Before joining Liberty Fellowship, Kay was an Account Manager at C.H.
 Robinson, Inc., where she provided transportation logistics solutions for customers throughout the Southeastern United States.
 Her prior experience includes various positions in the hospitality and golf tourism industry, working for Wild Dunes Resort, Kiawah Island Golf Resort, and the Charleston Area Convention and Visitors Bureau.
-Kay is a member of the Palmetto Curling Club and serves as vice president of their board.
-She also is active in her daughters’ schools and is vice president of the Mitchell Road Elementary School PTA Board.
-Kay grew up in Virginia and graduated from James Madison University.
-She has lived in South Carolina for 20 years and currently resides in Greenville.
+Kay is a member of Upstate Pickleball and the Palmetto Curling Club and serves on the Greenville Middle Academy PTA Board.
+She grew up in Virginia and graduated from James Madison University.
+Kay has lived in South Carolina for over 20 years and currently resides in Greenville.

 Todd Breyfogle joined the Aspen Institute as Director of Seminars in January 2008 and oversees the Institute’s open-enrollment executive leadership seminars.
 He previously was a Fellow and Program Officer at Liberty Fund and directed the University Honors Program at the University of Denver.
 He has lectured at universities in the U.S. and abroad and in 2012 was elected to the Senate of the Phi Beta Kappa Society.
 Todd serves on several non-profit boards and is editor emeritus of The American Oxonian, the quarterly publication of the Association of American Rhodes Scholars.
 A Colorado native, he was a Boettcher Scholar at Colorado College, where he earned his B.A. in Classics-History-Politics.
 He attended Oxford as a Rhodes Scholar and earned his Ph.D. as a Century Fellow and Javits Fellow at the University of Chicago’s Committee on Social Thought.
 Breyfogle is editor of Literary Imagination, Ancient and Modern: Essays in Honor of David Grene (University of Chicago Press, 1999) and has authored a number of articles ranging from Augustine to J. S. Bach to contemporary political theory.
 He lives in Denver, Colorado.